mld18/ioBroker.valloxSerial/README.md

 * We currently just take all readings that are send via broadcast or to one of the panels.
 We might behave cleaner by
   * Let the adapter mimic a panel (with on panel address 1-9)
   * Allow for sequential polling of state, fan speed, etc. (dedicated polling frequencies)
+* Currently we don't handle field code 0xA4 (Heating setpoint).
+Need to validate if that's just a response to a panel's request.

 ## Changelog